chrisshiplet/html5quickstart-sass/README.md

-html5quickstart-sass 0.0.1
+html5quickstart-sass 0.1.0
 ===============
-A minimal SCSS template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks) forked from [html5quickstart](https://github.com/nearengine/html5quickstart).
+A minimal SCSS template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks).

 `index.html` contains a fairly comprehensive set of metadata examples that can be deleted or modified as necessary.